Demographics of Indonesia: Languages

 Indonesian is the official and national language of Indonesia, widely spoken by over 97% of the population.
 However, Indonesia is a highly multilingual country.
 According to Ethnologue, there are currently 737 regional languages spoken across the Indonesian archipelago.
 This extensive linguistic diversity accounts for about 10% of the world’s total languages, making Indonesia the second most linguistically diverse country in the world.
 The majority of these languages belong to the Austronesian language family, which is prevalent in the western and central regions of Indonesia, including languages such as Acehnese, Batak, Sundanese, Balinese, Banjarese and Buginese.
 In contrast, the eastern regions, particularly Papua and the Maluku Islands, are home to over 270 Papuan languages, which are distinct from the Austronesian language family and represent a unique linguistic heritage.
 The most widely spoken language as a mother tongue is Javanese, spoken by over 80 million speakers, mainly in central and east Java, but also on many other islands due to migration.

 Religion

-Indonesia is the world's most populous Muslim-majority nation; based on civil registration data in 2024 from Ministry of Home Affairs, 87.09% of Indonesians are Muslims, 10.45% Christians (7.38% Protestants, 3.07% Roman Catholic), 1.67% Hindu, 0.71% Buddhists, 0.03% Confucians and 0.04% Folk and other faiths.
+Indonesia is the world's most populous Muslim-majority nation; based on civil registration data in 2025 from Ministry of Home Affairs, 87.15% of Indonesians are Muslims, 10.44% Christians (7.37% Protestants, 3.07% Roman Catholic), 1.66% Hindu, 0.75% Buddhists, Confucians and indigenous beliefs.
 Most Indonesian Hindus are Balinese and most Buddhists in modern-day Indonesia are Chinese.